b-lukaszuk/RJ_BS_eng/contents/comparisons_continuous_data.md

 Luckily, there is no point for us to do that since one-way ANOVA relies on a similar metric called F-statistic (BTW.
 Did I mention that the ANOVA was developed by [Ronald Fisher](https://en.wikipedia.org/wiki/Ronald_Fisher)?
-Of course, in that case others bestow the name in his honor).
+Of course, in that case others bestowed the name in his honor).
 Observe.
 First, experiment 1:

 ```jl